pomonam/kronfluence/DOCUMENTATION.md

 ### Fitting Covariance Matrices

-`KFAC` and `EKFAC` require computing the activation and pseudo-gradient covariance matrices.
+`KFAC` and `EKFAC` require computing the uncentered activation and pre-activation pseudo-gradient covariance matrices.
 To fit covariance matrices, you can use `analyzer.fit_covariance_matrices`.
 ```python
 # Fitting covariance matrices.